AlexanderDong09/AlexanderDong09/README.md

-- 👋 Hi, I’m @AlexanderDong09
+- Hi, I’m Alex.
-- I don't know how to sign out of Windows
+- how do you code
 - My fun fact of the day is that Win+L will lock your windows session immediately

 <!---